Radioteletype: Early amateur radioteletype history

-The requirement for Amateur Radio operators in the United States to identify their station callsign at the beginning and the end of each digital transmission and at ten-minute intervals using International Morse code was finally lifted by the FCC on June 15, 1983.
+The requirement for amateur radio operators in the U.S. to identify their station callsign at the beginning and the end of each digital transmission, and at ten-minute intervals using International Morse code, was finally lifted by the FCC on June 15, 1983.

 Comparison with other modes

 RTTY has a typical baud rate for Amateur operation of 45.45 baud (approximately 60 words per minute).
 It remains popular as a "keyboard to keyboard" mode in Amateur Radio.
 RTTY has declined in commercial popularity as faster, more reliable alternative data modes have become available, using satellite or other connections.

 For its transmission speed, RTTY has low spectral efficiency.
 The typical RTTY signal with 170 Hz shift at 45.45 baud requires around 250 Hz receiver bandwidth, more than double that required by PSK31.
 In theory, at this baud rate, the shift size can be decreased to 22.725 Hz, reducing the overall band footprint substantially.
 Because RTTY, using either AFSK or FSK modulation, produces a waveform with constant power, a transmitter does not need to use a linear amplifier, which is required for many digital transmission modes.
 A more efficient Class C amplifier may be used.

 RTTY, using either AFSK or FSK modulation, is moderately resistant to vagaries of HF propagation and interference, however modern digital modes, such as MFSK, use Forward Error Correction to provide much better data reliability.